ChrisDeFreitas/Electron-FolderView/readme.md

 4. Build FolderView.exe: npm run build
 	* the app is built with Electron Packager so it can be used as a regular Windows program.
   * npm executes "build..." scripts from from package.json
-  * scripts build, then zip the Win64 version in local folder: ./dist/FolderView-win32-x64/FolderView.exe
+  * the scripts build, then zip, the Win64 version in in the ./dist/ folder.
   * you can modify this to use for your own purposes, see scripts/electronPackager.bat and scripts/zip.bat

 5. commandline switches